sadovnik/beanstalk-yii2-/README.md

+> This is a temporary fork of https://github.com/sergebezborodov/beanstalk-yii2

 #Beanstalk Worker App for Yii2

 ## What is it?
 Queries is important part for any big project.
 I used Gearman for years in my past projects and when I started develop hotwork.ru I read a lot of articles about different query system.
 Finnaly I chosed beanstalk - It was inspired by memcache protocol, it's simple, fast and stable.
 Beanstalk works at my server more than three month without restarting.
 For rabbitmq it will be unbelievable.

 ## How to install